 Sellers must respond to customer queries within 24 hours as per Amazon Service Level Agreement (SLA).
 Sellers will be penalized for late responses and for not responding to customer queries.
 The minimum target for Amazon sellers is to send 90 percent of their responses within 24 hours, including on weekends and national holidays.
 Amazon calculates average response times over 7 days, 30 days and 90 days and compares your response speed to your competitors.

 Score high with Contact Response times

 Be mindful of your response times.
-If you have responded to even just 10 percent of your customer queries outside the 24 hour guideline, you are at risk of losing eligibility for the Buy Box.
+If you have responded to even just 10 percent of your customer queries outside the 24-hour guideline, you are at risk of being prevented from winning the Buy Box.
 Be aware that every single customer message that you receive is included in the Customer Response Time metric.
-If you have any invalid support tickets, select ‘Mark as no response needed’ in your Amazon seller account, or in an e-commerce customer support help desk, you can close the ticket without sending - this will close the message in Amazon and ensure that the message has no impact on your response rates.
+If you have any invalid support tickets, select ‘Mark as no response needed’ in your Amazon seller account, or in an e-commerce customer support help desk, you can close the ticket without sending – this will close the message in Amazon and ensure that the message has no impact on your response rates.

 The future is fast approaching

 Online retailers must always look to the future.
 Customers have new avenues for contacting support teams, particularly with the emergence of social channels as centers for support.
 Forrester reported in ‘Unraveling The Social Technology Web’, that 74 percent of customers who contact companies over social media expect a response in under one hour.
 This leads us to believe that Amazon’s 24-hour window for replying to customer queries is likely to narrow in the near future.